Organised market place or organised market - OMP (REMIT definitions)

 The organised market place where the wholesale energy product was executed or theorder was placed shall at the request of the market participant offer a data reporting agreement."

 In the REMIT compliance system the periodically-updated List of Organised Market Places is intended, among others, to enable market participants and other stakeholders to identify such trading platforms as reporting channel for transaction reporting, including the reporting of orders to trade, in the process of data collection under Article 6(1) of the REMIT Implementing Regulation.

 Market participants have to report details of wholesale energy products executed at organised market places, including matched and unmatched orders, to the ACER through the organised market places concerned, or through trade matching or trade reporting systems (RRMs).

-According to the ACER’ presentation (2nd Energy Market Integrity and Transparency Forum, Ljubljana, 6 and 7 September 2018) there were 73 OMPs in the EU at the time of the document.
+According to the ACER’ presentation (2nd Energy Market Integrity and Transparency Forum, Ljubljana, 6 and 7 September 2018) there were 73 OMPs in the EU at the time of the said document.